Menu

 PRACTICE RECOMMENDATIONS

-• Evidence thus far suggests that IOUS in gynecological surgery for benign and pre-malignant pathology is safe and effective.
+• Evidence thus far suggests that IOUS in gynecological surgery for benign and premalignant pathology is safe and effective.

-• The four main indications for the use of IOUS include: (1) to acquire new information not otherwise available; (2) to complement or replace intraoperative radiography; (3) to confirm completion of the operation; and (4) to guide surgical procedures.
+• The four main indications for the use of IOUS include: (1) to acquire new information not otherwise available; (2) to complement or replace intraoperative radiography; (3) to confirm completion of an operation; and (4) to guide surgical procedures.

 • IOUS is predominantly used during operative hysteroscopy or transcervical surgery using TAUS and during operative laparoscopy using LUS, TVUS or TRUS.